22tanishasinghal/22tanishasinghal/README.md

 ### Hi there 👋 I'm Tanisha, a Master's graduate in Chemistry exploring the wonders of data!

+-
 🧪 **Chemistry Maven Turned Data Enthusiast:**
 With a solid foundation in the intricacies of molecular structures, I've embarked on a thrilling journey into the world of data.
-My analytical mindset honed in the laboratory now thrives in the realm of data analysis.

 📊 **Mastering Data Alchemy:**
 From titrations to Python scripts, I've discovered the power of transforming raw data into actionable insights.
-My GitHub showcases a fusion of my scientific roots and newfound passion for data analytics.

 🚀 **Projects Beyond Beakers:**
 Explore my projects covering exploratory data analysis, data cleaning using tools like Python and SQL.
 I'm on a mission to unveil the stories hidden in the data universe.